wp-plugins/wp-app-studio/readme.txt

 * Serious about WordPress.
 * No coding experience.
 * Tired of writing code.
-* Tired of people not updating and supporting code.
+* Tired of people not updating and supporting plugins.
 * Tired of finding, testing, retesting plugins, and still dealing with conflicts.
 * Thinking life is short.
 * Want to focus on something unique than reinventing the wheel.